Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Screenshot will based on the position of main_gff file to generate screenshot.
       --side_gffs SIDE_GFFS [SIDE_GFFS ...], -sg SIDE_GFFS [SIDE_GFFS ...]
-                            If you have more than one gff want to plot together, please assign here.
+                            If you want to import some gff files to compare with --main_gff, please assign here.
       --fasta FASTA, -f FASTA
                             The path of genome fasta folder.
       --frag_wig_folder FRAG_WIG_FOLDER, -fw FRAG_WIG_FOLDER
                             If you want to include the information of fragmented wig file, please assign the folder.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
-                            If you want to include the information of tex treated wig file, please assign the folder.
+                            If you want to include the information of tex+/- wig file, please assign the folder.
       --height HEIGHT, -he HEIGHT
                             You can assign the height of screenshot.
 Default is 1500.
       --tex_libs TEX_LIBS [TEX_LIBS ...], -tl TEX_LIBS [TEX_LIBS ...]
-                            If you want to include the tex treated wig file, please also assign proper format here.
+                            If you want to include the tex+/- wig file, please also assign proper format here.
 The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
                             _id(integer):replicate_id(alphabet):strand(+ or -).
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]